HamedBahram/next-starter-with-theme/README.md

 - [The Ultimate NextJs 13 Course](https://www.hamedbahram.io/courses)
 - [NextJs Documentation](https://nextjs.org/docs)

-You can also check out my YouTube Channel for free tutorials:
+You can also check out my YouTube Channel for more tutorials:
 [Hamed's YouTube Channel](https://www.youtube.com/@hamedbahram) – your
 subscriptions and comments are welcomed!